Vchitect/Latte/docs/datasets_evaluation.md

 ## Evaluation

 We follow [StyleGAN-V](https://github.com/universome/stylegan-v) to measure the quality of the generated video.
 The code for calculating the relevant metrics is located in [tools](../tools/) folder.
-To measure the quantitative metrics of your generated results, you can run the following command:
+To measure the quantitative metrics of your generated results, you can run the following command on one GPU:

 ```bash
 # cd Latte